sujunhao/RENET2/README.md

 Relation extraction is a fundamental task for extracting gene-disease associations from biomedical text.
 Existing tools have limited capacity, as they can extract gene-disease associations only from single sentences or abstract texts.
 In this work, we propose RENET2, a deep learning-based relation extraction method, which implements section filtering and ambiguous relations modeling to extract gene-disease associations from full-text articles.
 We designed a novel iterative training data expansion strategy to build an annotated full-text dataset to resolve the scarcity of labels on full-text articles.
 In our experiments, RENET2 achieved an F1-score of 72.13% for extracting gene-disease associations from an annotated full-text dataset, which was 27.22%, 30.30% and 29.24% higher than the best existing tools BeFree, DTMiner and BioBERT, respectively.
 We applied RENET2 to (1) ~1.89M full-text articles from PMC and found ~3.72M gene-disease associations; and (2) the LitCovid articles set and ranked the top 15 proteins associated with COVID-19, supported by recent articles.
 RENET2 is an efficient and accurate method for full-text gene-disease association extraction.
 The source-code, manually curated abstract/full-text training data, and results of RENET2 are available at this repo.

+For a detailed explanation of our method and dataset, please check our manuscripts [here](https://www.biorxiv.org/content/10.1101/2021.03.18.436005v1).

 ---

 ## Contents